risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 {"timestamp": "2023-06-13T10:09:00Z", "user_id": "user5", "page_id": "page3", "action": "view"}
 ```

-You can also start a consumer to view the messages.
+You may also start a consumer program in another terminal to view the messages for verification.

 ```terminal
 bin/kafka-console-consumer.sh --topic test --from-beginning --bootstrap-server localhost:9092